apache/incubator-devlake-website/docs/Configuration/GitHub.md

 ### Step 1.3 - Add Scope Config (Optional)
 Scope config contains two parts:
 - The entities of which domain you wish to collect: Usually, you don't have to modify this part.
-However, if you don't want to collect certain GitHub entities, you can unselect some entities to accerlerate the collection speed.
+However, if you don't want to collect certain GitHub entities, you can unselect some entities to accelerate the collection speed.
   - Issue Tracking: GitHub issues, issue comments, issue labels, etc.
   - Source Code Management: GitHub repos, refs, commits, etc.
   - Code Review: GitHub PRs, PR comments and reviews, etc.
   - CI/CD: GitHub Workflow runs, GitHub Workflow jobs, etc.
   - Cross Domain: GitHub accounts, etc.
 - The transformations on the GitHub data you are going to collect.
-  - The details of the transformations will be exlained below.
+  - The details of the transformations will be explained below.
   - Without adding transformation rules, you can still view the "[GitHub Metrics](/livedemo/DataSources/GitHub)" dashboard.
 However, if you want to view "[Weekly Bug Retro](/livedemo/QAEngineers/WeeklyBugRetro)", "[Weekly Community Retro](/livedemo/OSSMaintainers/WeeklyCommunityRetro)" or other pre-built dashboards, the following transformation rules, especially "Type/Bug", should be added.
   - Each GitHub repo has at most ONE set of transformations.